-The goal of this 36-credit masters of science program is to provide individuals with the education and training to launch their own start-ups, examine and impact innovation within existing organizations, and understand how change can be realized by examining policy and regulations.
-There are three concentrations available for students to focus on, Health Science, User Experience (UX), and Biomedical Entrepreneurship.
-Through these concentrations, students will be equipped to tackle different health and social challenges with a core curriculum steeped in methods of design thinking, principles of business, and market research.
+By the end of this program students will be able to launch their own start-ups, examine and impact innovation within existing organizations, and understand how change can be realized by examining policy and regulations.
+There are four concentrations: Health Science, User Experience (UX), Global Health Innovation, and Scientific and Medical Entrepreneurship.
+Through these concentrations, students will be equipped to tackle different health and social challenges of their choosing with a core curriculum steeped in methods of design thinking, principles of business, and market research.

 Baltimore is the best-kept secret of the nation’s innovation scene.
 It consistently ranks among the 20 hottest cities for tech (Richardson & Munshaw, 2017), and top three cities for women in technology (Curtis, 2017).
 Maryland as a whole was ranked third in Fast Company’s list of innovative states, and fourth in the number of startups per million residents (Bergl, Cattel, Feifer & Kratochwill, 2013).